zeichensatz/wok_gpxviewer/README.md

 * Create a new page in [TYPO3](https://typo3.org) backend or edit an existing one.
 * Create an extension template for that page or edit an existing template and `"Include static (from extensions)"` for `GPXViewer (wok_gpxviewer)`.
 Please include the GPXViewer template after your bootstrap_package templates.
 * Change to `Constant Editor` and edit the settings for GPXViewer if needed.
-  * Depending to the bootstrap_package version, you are using, you have to set up the constant plugin.bootstrap-package.settings.scss.gpxviever-theme accordingly.
-You can do that in the constant editor in category `GPXVIEWER: BASIC` in the section `Scss Layout Settings` in `$gpxviewer-theme`.
   * You need API keys for Google Maps or OSM, see [GPXViewer API keys](https://www.j-berkemeier.de/GPXViewer/#Apikey).
 You can configure them with the constant editor in category `GPXVIEWER: BASIC` too.
   * Please refer to the help texts in constant editor for all other configuration options.
 * Now you can create a content element of type `plugin` and then select `GPXViewer tracks display`.
 * In the tab `Plug-in` you are able to add GPX files for display in the frontend.
 There are several tabs with settings to explore.
 Hopefully most of them are self explaining.
 If not, don't hesitate to contact me (see below).
-* If you're not using the bootstrap_package, please do the following:
-  * Set the constant `plugin.tx_wokgpxviewer_gpxtracks.gpxviewer.scss = false`.
-This setting will cause the use of CSS file `wok_gpxviewer/Resources/Public/CSS/custom.css`.
-  * Best practice is to copy the CSS file `wok_gpxviewer/Resources/Public/CSS/custom.css` into your CSS file folder.
-Then set the constant `plugin.tx_wokgpxviewer_gpxtracks.gpxviewer.cssFile = ToYourCssFile`.
-Please check, if your CSS file will be included in the source text of your page.
-If not, path/name is most probably not correct yet.

 ## How can you give your feedback
 * I would like to hear from you, how you're using the extension and what can be improved.